SEMICeu/documentation/editorial_flow.md

 To illustrate the generic editorial flow consider the common change request to add a property to a class in a data specification.

-The text below is summerized transcript of a video recording demonstrating the addition of a new property 'baptismal name' to the class Person in the Core Person Vocabulary.
+The text below is summarised transcript of a video recording demonstrating the addition of a new property 'baptismal name' to the class Person in the Core Person Vocabulary.
 The video recordings are:

    - [Part 1](./images/step1.mp4) - demonstrates the editing of the UML model